-49 DoDI 1215.06, supra note 35, para.
-6.6.4.1.4.
+51 DoDI 1215.06, supra note 35, para.
+6.1.4.2.1.7.

-cumulative FTNGD, including ADOS, is limited to 1,095 days in the previous 1,460 days.51 Periods of service exceeding this limitation are accounted against active duty end strength.52 ADOS may be funded by the Active Component to support AC functions.
-In the Army, these tours are called Temporary Tours of Active Duty (TTAD); in the Air Force, they are called MPA man-days.
+Periods of service exceeding this limitation are accounted against active duty end strength.52 ADOS may be funded by the Active Component to support AC functions.
+In the Army, these tours are called Temporary Tours of Active Duty (TTAD); in the Air Force, they are called MPA mandays.
 ADOS also may be funded by the RC to support RC functions.

-In 2006, as a result of the increasing use of the National Guard for domestic missions of national importance, such as the response to Hurricane Katrina, Congress amended 32 U.S.C. § 502(f) to expressly authorize the use of the National Guard for "Support of operations or missions undertaken by the member's unit at the request of the President or Secretary of Defense."
-53 b.
+In 2006, as a result of the increasing use of the National Guard for domestic missions of national importance, such as the response to Hurricane Katrina, Congress amended 32 U.S.C. § 502(f) to expressly authorize the use of the National Guard for "Support of operations or missions undertaken by the member's unit at the request of the President or Secretary of Defense."53 b.
 Active Guard/Reserve (AGR)

-This duty is funded by the RC and performed by an RC member of the Army, Navy, Air Force, or Marine Corps, the Coast Guard, or FTNGD performed by a member of the NG under an order to active duty or FTNGD for a period of 180 days or more.
-Unless a statutory exception exists, the scope of duty for AGRs is limited to organizing, administering, recruiting, instructing, or training the reserve components.54 c.
+This duty is funded by the RC and performed by an RC member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or FTNGD performed by a member of the NG under an order to active duty or FTNGD for a period of 180 days or more.
+Unless a statutory exception exists, the scope of duty for AGRs is limited to organizing, administering, recruiting, instructing, or training the reserve components.54

 Involuntary Active Duty (IAD)